Warmoth T. Gibbs: Career

 On February 1, 1960, one of the most dramatic events during the Gibbs administration occurred when four freshmen students, Ezell Blair, Franklin McCain, Joseph McNeil, and David Richmond sat down at a segregated lunch counter at the downtown Greensboro Woolworth's store in protest of the company's policy of excluding African Americans from being served there.
 During the height of the protests, Greensboro's white city leaders urged Gibbs to use his authority as President to quell the student protesters who had taken to the streets to march; to which he responded "We teach our students how to think, not what to think."
 This event, known as the Greensboro sit-ins, initiated a sit-in movement that was a pivotal event during the civil rights movement.

 On May 23, 1960, the role of President Emeritus was bestowed upon him by the college, and after 34 years of service to A&T, Gibbs retired in 1966, at the age of 74.
 In that same year, he wrote the "History of The North Carolina Agricultural and Technical College," which recounts the history of the university from its beginnings as a land grant institution to the administration of Dr. Lewis Dowdy.

 Death and legacy

 Gibbs died at Moses H. Cone Memorial Hospital on April 19, 1993, at the age of 101.
 He was married for 49 years to Marece Jones Gibbs until her death in 1967.
 With his wife, they had three children: a daughter Elizabeth Gibbs Moore, and two sons Chandler and Warmoth Jr. A building on N.C.
 A&T's campus is named for Gibbs.
 Constructed in 1980, W.T.Gibbs Hall houses The Graduate School, as well as various social sciences.
-Gibbs is a member of Omega Psi Phi fraternity and was instrumental in the establishment of fraternity on the campus of North Carolina A&T.
+Gibbs was a member of Omega Psi Phi fraternity and was instrumental in the establishment of fraternity on the campus of North Carolina A&T.